 Cut the parchment sheet to the size of the half sheet rimmed baking sheet.
 Then place parchment paper onto the baking sheet and secure stencil on top of the parchment with magnets.
 If you don’t have magnets be sure to hold the stencil with your fingers while you are spreading pattern cake batter over the stencil.
 Magnets help to keep the stencil in place.

 Spread a thin layer of pattern cake batter over the stencil.
 Then carefully lift up the stencil.
 Wash the stencil under running water.
 Dry it by pressing/dabbing the kitchen towel or paper towel onto both sides.
 Try not to use rubbing motion as often it can cause some damage to the stencils.
 Repeat stenciling.

-While pattern is in the freezer prepare cake batter following the recipe below.
-Prepare cake batter close to the 30 minute mark.
+While the pattern is in the freezer prepare the cake batter following the recipe below.
+Prepare cake batter close to the 30-minute mark.
 You don’t want the sponge cake batter to be sitting out for too long.
-Color naturally yellow cake batter with a little bit orange food coloring, just so it’s darker than the honeycomb pattern.
+Color naturally yellow cake batter with a little bit of orange food coloring, just so it’s darker than the honeycomb pattern.

 BAKE THE CAKE

 Bake the cake in the preheated oven at 350F for 12-15 minutes.
-Don’t over bake.
+Don’t overbake.
 Take the rimmed baking sheet out of the oven and run a small spatula along the edges.
 Then invert hot baked cake onto a flat tray/cookie sheet lined with wax paper dusted with powdered sugar.
-At this point you’ll see pretty honeycomb pattern thru the parchment paper.
+At this point, you’ll see a pretty honeycomb pattern thru the parchment paper.
 Carefully peel off the parchment paper from the hot cake.

 SHAPE THE CAKE ROLL